The Best Wired Routers for Home or Small Business

 do you need a wired router?

 For most people, a wireless router will provide what you need.
-Higher end models offer much improved performance and features than generic ISP models often do, and these will usually have LAN ports you can use for wired only devices as well.
+Higher end consumer models like those from Linksys or Netgear offer much improved performance and features than generic ISP models often do, and these will usually have a similar number of LAN ports you can use for wired devices as well.

-If you just want to get the benefits of a wired only network, or need more wired ports, then disabling the WiFi on your existing router and adding a simple unmanaged switch may be a simpler, and potentially cheaper option.
+If you just want to get the benefits of a wired only network, or just need more wired ports, then disabling the Wi-Fi on your existing router and/or adding a simple unmanaged network switch may be a simpler, and potentially cheaper option.

 Best Wired Router Overall